TheNetsky/Microsoft-Rewards-Script/README.md

    docker logs microsoft-rewards-script
    ```

-The container randomly delays scheduled runs by approximately 5–50 minutes to appear more natural (configurable, see notes below).
+The container includes a randomized delay (about 5–50 minutes by default)
+before each scheduled run to appear more natural.
+This can be configured or disabled via environment variables.

+---

-## Example compose.yaml
+### Example compose.yaml

 ```yaml
 services: